anderslatif/SpaceRepetition/README.md

 const flashcards = createFlashcards([], undefined, config)
 ```

+Here is what the config object looks like:

 | Key              | Default Value | Target Algorithm |
 |------------------|---------------|------------------|
 | easeFactor       | 2.7           | SM-2             |